Shawn Tully

-Shawn Tully is an American business journalist at Fortune magazine.
+Shawn Peter Tully (born 1948) is an American business journalist at Fortune magazine.
 Tully is one of the two Fortune Senior Editors-at-Large, along with Geoffrey Colvin.
 In 2003, Tully coined the acronym "HENRYs" (High Earners Not Rich Yet), to characterize a demographic of Americans in lucrative professions who encounter difficulties accumulating substantial wealth.

 Early life and education

-Shawn Tully, born in Manhattan, New York City, relocated to Princeton, New Jersey, at the age of ten, where he spent his formative years.
-He completed his secondary education at The Hun School of Princeton, graduating with distinction in 1966.
-Subsequently, Tully pursued higher education at Princeton University, earning a Bachelor of Arts degree in English literature in 1970.
+Raised in Princeton, New Jersey, Tully completed his secondary education at the Hun School of Princeton, where he played basketball and tennis and was senior class president, graduating with distinction in 1966.
+Subsequently, Tully pursued higher education at Princeton University, earning a Bachelor of Arts degree in English literature in 1970; his undergraduate thesis was Fortune and Providence in Tom Jones, Joseph Andrews and Amelia.
 Continuing his academic endeavors, he obtained a Master of Business Administration (MBA) from the University of Chicago Graduate School of Business (The Booth School of Business).
 In 1973, Tully furthered his studies by attaining a Masters of Applied Economics from the Université Catholique de Louvain in Belgium.